 Bankruptcy Courts and Trustees for Michigan

-Michigan is divided into two bankruptcy districts.
+Michigan has two bankruptcy districts.
 The Eastern District of Michigan has three divisions.
-Bankruptcy courts are located in Bay City, Detroit, and Flint.
+Bankruptcy courts are in Bay City, Detroit, and Flint.
 The Eastern District of Michigan has specific local rules and judges’ practices that you need to review before filing Chapter 13 if you do not have a bankruptcy attorney.

 Chapter 13 trustees are assigned to cases to administer the case.
 The United States Trustee’s office oversees Chapter 13 trustees.
 You can view a list of Michigan Chapter 13 trustees on the UST’s website.